 Arianna: OAT course instructor

-...on my med and business endeavors.
+...business endeavors.
 I have not only an interest, but a motivation to help others.
 I have helped students get into Ivy League schools as well as other top universities across the country with top scholarships.
 I tutor in all subjects from French to Essay Writing and Algebra to Chemistry!
-I want my students and tutees to see the value in themselves and know that they can accomplish anything with determination and...
+I want my students and tutees to see the value in themselves and know that they can accomplish anything with determination and hard work!
+Realizing you...

 Education & Certification